stefanbund/311/README.md

 ##Javascript and AWS Resources
 0. the basics of configuring buckets, CORS and the structure of AWS-JS-SDK requests: http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html

-For each microproject, be sure to submit the URL of a blog, which embeds a youtube video of your weekly project.
 ###Blog submission link.
-Please submit your blog's URL to this site here: https://goo.gl/forms/Mjz59CZbJmUgdaKx2
+Please submit your blog's URL to this site here: https://goo.gl/forms/Mjz59CZbJmUgdaKx2 once you have submitted your blog's URL, you are good

 For unit 1, if you did not receive full credit and wish to try again, please redo your video with missing elements, in next week's unit 2 video.
 This is a one-time extension so you may learn the video submission process.